What are stocks? How does the stock market work

 Can you lose money in stocks?

-The stock market is unstable and the price of an individual stock can increase as well as decrease.
-It is possible to lose money in the stock market
+The stock market is unstable, and the price of an individual stock can increase or decrease.
+It is possible to lose money in the stock market.

 What is the difference between stocks and bonds?

-Stocks confer partial ownership of a company and can be bought and sold through exchanges.
-Bonds are a loan from the investor to a company or government and generate a fixed return over their duration and are less liquid
+Stocks confer partial company ownership and can be bought and sold through exchanges.
+Bonds are loans from the investor to a company or government that generate a fixed return over their duration and are less liquid.

 What is the Dow Jones?